There are two types of people: people who do back up their files, and people who need to start doing it.

 - Compressed binary log files take up very little space

-- Binary log backup is very fast because it’s just copying files (however, this does not apply to full backups)
+- Binary log backup is very fast because it’s just copying files.
+However, this does not apply to full backups.

 All this makes binary log backup a good solution.
 However, this method has a few disadvantages:

-- Incremental backup restore time: sequential execution of sql statements from binary logs takes time.
-To reduce the potential restore time, it is necessary to perform a full backup more often, in this case, the backup set will be smaller.
+- Incremental backup restore time.
+Sequential execution of SQL statements from binary logs takes time.
+To reduce the potential restore time, it is necessary to perform a full backup more often.
+In this case, the backup set will be smaller.

-- If the server uses replication, the process performing the backup can delete the binary log that is needed for replication
+- If the server uses replication, the process performing the backup can delete the binary log that is needed for replication.

-- For large databases: creating a full backup via mysqldump takes a lot of time
+- For large databases, creating a full backup via mysqldump takes a lot of time.

 Xtrabackup is an open-source utility from Percona for MySQL Server backups.
-Unlike mysqldump and mysqlbinlog, which creates an sql script, Xtrabackup makes a physical backup by copying the database files.
+Unlike mysqldump and mysqlbinlog, which create an sql script, Xtrabackup makes a physical backup by copying the database files.
 Usually, to copy database files, you need to turn off MySQL Server, but the peculiarity of Xtrabackup is that it can copy live database files.